sauloho/Flib/README.rst

 4. RUNNING FLIB
 ^^^^^^^^^^^^^^^
-To generate fragment libraries using Flib, you should use the script ``runflibpipeline`` as follows:
+To generate fragment libraries for protein structure prediction using Flib, you should use the script ``runflibpipeline`` as follows:

 .. code:: bash